This year, our designers agree, it all boils down to one overarching movement – refinement and simplicity.

 Putting simplicity aside for the time being, we’re predicting a couple of minor trends for the next twelve months.
 2013 was the year of circular logos housing a loopy script font logotype.
 Especially popular with brands aiming at a young hipster audience, they looked great at the time, but it’s time to move on.
 Besides that, AirAsia nailed the look years ago (sorry Grill’d).
 Another trend we foresee coming to life is this: recently we’ve seen a couple of great logos that incorporate simple Escher-style impossible shapes.
 Expect to see a lot more of these over the next twelve months.

 When it comes down to it though, this is all guess work, even if it is educated guesswork.
 The only real way to know what is going to be great in logo design in 2014 is to be part of the process.
-That’s why, at Bonsai Design, we’d love to help your company develop extraordinary branding that sets your business apart as well as standing the test of time.
+That’s why, at Bonsai Design, we’d love to help your company redesign your website that sets your business apart as well as standing the test of time.